-At the installers preference, to assure there are no potential shorts, a Hi-Pot test can be performed on the installation.
+At the installers preference, to asssure there are no potential shorts, a Hi-Pot test can be performed on the installation.
 To do this, +12 volts must be applied to the system.
-A jumper wire must be installed to tie the two pins of the "Hi-Pot Test" plug, J1, to turn the system on without the presence of 120 volt power.
-This plug is located on the right side of the EMS Control Module.
-After the initial two-minute start-up delay, the relays on the module should be heard clicking as they pull in.
+Ajumper wire must be installed to tie the two pins of the "Hi-Pot Test" plug, J1, to turn the system on without the presence of 120 volt power.
+This plug is located on the right side of the EMS Control module.
+The relays on the module should be heard clicking as they pull in.
 On the Display Panel, the LED's should light and the numeric display should read "0".
 The Hi-Pot test should now be conducted in accordance with standard procedures for the tester being used.
 Assuming the system passes, the covers should be taken off and the jumper removed from J1.
 If not, the problem must be corrected before proceeding further.

-SYSTEM TEST
+SYSTEM TEST:

 All the 120 volt loads should be turned off or disconnected.
-Both 120VAC 30 Amp shore power (an adapter must be used to connect the 30A source) and 12 volt DC power should now be applied to the system.
-Initially, there will be a two-minute start-up delay.
-When this is done, the relays should be heard pulling in at approximately one second intervals.
-On the Display Panel, the numeric display should read "0", the six Power Status LED's should come on and the "30 Amp" Service Type LED should light.
+Both 120 volt AC and 12 volt DC power should now be applied to the system.
+When this is done, the relays should be heard pulling in.
+On the Display Panel, the numeric display should read "0", the six Power Status LED's should come on, and the "30 Amp" Service Type LED should light.
 A clamp-on type ammeter should be used to measure the current being supplied by the 30 Amp shore power cord.

-Connect, or turn on, one of the controlled AC loads.
-It should operate and the numeric display or the clamp-on ammeter, should show the amount of current that load is drawn.
+Connect or turn on one of the controlled AC loads.
+It should operate and the numeric display or the clamp-on ammeter should show the amount of current that load is drawn.
 Turn that appliance off and repeat this with each of the others.